ArneClaerhout/color_planar_graphs/README.md

 ### Manual usage

-If one wants to manually enter a graph into the program, one can do so by using the flag _-m_, followed by the _graph6_ string.
+If one wants to manually enter a graph into the program, one can do so by using the flag `-m` or `--manual`, followed by the _graph6_ string.
 Here it is important to always enter the _graph6_ string as a string.
 Giving the amount of vertices is not mandatory as this isn't used in the computation.

+One can also choose to pipe their own graphs into the algorithm.
+This is possible by giving a specific value with the manual option.
+This value being `"pipe"`.
+Do note that the piped strings should also be _graph6_ strings and should be divided by new lines (\n).

 Example usage:
 ```
-./colorScript.sh -m "H|tIIL|" -c proper
+./colorScript.sh --manual "H|tIIL|" -c proper
 ./colorScript.sh -m "I|tYJL`LO" -c pUMc --raw
+echo "H~eKMD^" | ./colorScript.sh -m pipe -c odd --overview
 ```

 ## Checking Correctness